getgrav/grav-learn/pages/06.forms/01.blueprints/12.example-page-blueprint/docs.md

                     type: int
 ```

-This will instead add a new tab, called 'Gallery', with some fields in it.
+This will instead add a new tab, called **Gallery**, with some fields in it.

 ```yaml
 title: Gallery